 Companies that pay less than 100% of their earnings have some room for error and have space for dividend growth in the future.

-The following shows Sheng Siong’s earnings per share, total dividend per share, and dividend payout ratio (dividend as a percentage of earnings) since 2014:
+The following shows Sheng Siong’s earnings per share, total dividend per share, and dividend payout ratio (dividend as a percentage of earnings) since 2016:

 Total dividend per share

 Sheng Siong’s dividend is well-covered, as it pays out below 100% of its earnings as dividends.

 Disclaimer: The information provided by Seedly serves as an educational piece and is not intended to be personalised investment advice.
 Readers should always do their own due diligence and consider their financial goals before investing in any stock.
 The writer may have a vested interest in the company mentioned.